Intro Block Section Instruction

 Internship Sites

-HSU Psychology & Counseling Clinic – Students in the program have the opportunity to work with not only HSU students but also individuals, couples, families, children and adolescents in the community.
+HSU Psychology & Counseling Clinic – Students in the program have the opportunity to work with not only HSU students but also individuals, couples, families, children, and adolescents in the community.
 Under the close supervision of program faculty, graduate interns provide affordable counseling in the clinic housed on the HSU campus.
 (More information located in HSU Psychology and Counseling Center tab below.)

 Off Campus Internship Sites

 Graduate students are also assigned an off-campus internship site.
 Students have the opportunity to learn more about our approved sites and request a placement that supports their interests and strengths.
 Many programs require students to find their own internship site, but our program places students in the local clinics, organizations, and mental health facilities that we believe will provide optimal experiences for professional growth.
+We have 100% field work placement of our interns.

 The CMHC program meets the educational requirements for licensure in multiple mental health professions in the state of Texas.
 In the Clinical Mental Health Counseling program, you will meet the requirements to become a Licensed Professional Counselor (LPC).
 By taking one additional elective and meeting specific internship conditions, you can choose to meet the requirements to be a Licensed Marriage and Family Therapist (LMFT).
 By completing the CMHC program and passing the National Counselor Exam (NCE) you are eligible to become a National Certified Counselor (NCC).